 Adam Adelson’s eye for Contemporary Art developed while growing up around the American Master paintings that his family’s gallery exhibited.
 The Contemporary artists that Adam has cultivated over the past six years are varied, yet each has grounding in Art History.
 The artists’ works voice various epochs of history in new visual languages that speak to modern-day society.
 Some of the artists take an academic approach, while others combine aspects of Modernism.
 In either case, they use their unique vernacular to express interpretations of the human condition as they see it.

-In the fall of 2018, Adelson Galleries plans to open their third location in Palm Beach, FL.
-Partnering with Cavalier Galleries (New York, Greenwich, Nantucket), the gallery plans to expand their outreach and stable of artists.
-The new gallery, Adelson Cavalier Galleries, will be curated with each gallery’s Contemporary artists as well as their Modern and historical Masters.
+In November 2018, Adelson Galleries opened their third location in Palm Beach, FL.
+Partnering with Cavalier Galleries (New York, Greenwich, Nantucket), the gallery will continue to exhibit.
+Adelson Cavalier Galleries will be curated with each gallery’s Contemporary artists as well as their Modern and historical Masters.